vlazic/json-verbose-to-vtt-converter/README.md

 # json-verbose-to-vtt-converter

 This Deno project converts JSON transcription files from the whisper model to VTT (Web Video Text Tracks) format.
+It also provides validation for both JSON and VTT files.

 ## Requirements